-EXPENSES AND LIABILITIES: Except as provided below, to the extent and upon the terms and conditions provided by North Carolina General Statutes as they exist or may hereafter be amended and the laws of any state in which any Member Firm or professional or attorney associated with any Member Firm may reside or be licensed, the Corporation shall indemnify any and all of its officers and Directors against liability and litigation expense, including reasonable attorneys' fees, arising out of their status as such.
+EXPENSES AND LIABILITIES: Except as provided below, to the extent and upon the terms and conditions provided by North Carolina General Statutes as they exist or may hereafter be amended and the laws of any state in which any Member Firm or professional or attorney associated with any Member Firm may reside or be licensed, the Corporation shall indemnify any and all of its officers and Directors against liability and litigation expense, including reasonable attorneys’ fees, arising out of their status as such.
 Said officers and Directors shall be entitled to recover from the Corporation, and the Corporation shall pay, all reasonable costs, expenses, and attorneys’ fees in connection with the enforcement of rights to indemnification provided herein, provided, however, that any Member Firm or professional or attorney associated therewith shall first engage any statutory indemnity or defense provided in any applicable law.
 Such right shall inure to the benefit of the legal representatives of any such person and shall not be exclusive of any other right to which such person may be entitled apart from the provisions of these Bylaws.
 Such indemnification rights shall not apply for liability or litigation expense which any officer or Director may incur (i) on account of his activities which were (at the time taken) known or believed by him or her to be clearly in conflict with the best interest of the Corporation, or (ii) in connection with any claims that the Corporation may make against such officer or Director unless he or she ultimately shall prevail against the Corporation in respect to such claim.

 The Corporation also shall have the power, in its sole discretion, to indemnify any present or former Director, officer, employee or agent or any person (who has served or is serving (i) in such capacity at the request of the Corporation in any other corporation, partnership, joint venture, company, trust or other enterprise, or (ii) as a trustee or administrator under an employee benefit plan), with respect to any liability or litigation expenses, including reasonable attorneys’ fees (incurred in such capacity by any such person) to the extent and upon the terms and conditions provided by North Carolina General Statutes as they exist or may hereafter be amended.

-ADVANCE PAYMENT OF EXPENSES: Expenses incurred by a Director, officer, employee or agent in defending a civil or criminal action, suit or proceeding may be paid by the Corporation in advance of the final disposition of such action, suit, or proceeding as authorized or required under any charter or Bylaw provision or by any applicable resolution or contract upon receipt of any undertaking by or on behalf of the Director, officer, employee or agent to repay such amount unless it shall ultimately be determined that he or she is entitled to be indemnified by the Corporation against such expenses.

-Notwithstanding the preceding paragraph, the Corporation shall upon receipt of an undertaking by or on behalf of the Director or officer involved to repay the expenses described in the second paragraph of the preceding Section 1 of this Article unless it shall ultimately be determined that he or she is entitled to be indemnified by the Corporation against such expense, pay expense incurred by such Director or officer in defending a civil or criminal action, suit or proceeding in advance of this final disposition of such action, suit or proceeding.